google/WebFundamentals/src/content/en/showcase/2017/santa.md

 This approach means that we don't have to load unnecessary assets for scenes the user doesn't see (which is a lot of data).
-It also means that we need to keep an internal 'cache manifest' of all the assets required for every scene—this is a JSON file storing a mapping from filename to an MD5 hash of its contents.
+It also means that we need to keep an internal 'cache manifest' of all the assets required for every scene.
+The cache manifest is a JSON file storing a mapping from filename to an MD5 hash of its contents.

 ### Load what you use